Blackburn Baffin: Development

-During the early 1930s, the torpedo bomber squadrons of the Fleet Air Arm (FAA) were equipped with the Blackburn Ripon.
+During the early 1930s, the torpedo bomber squadrons of the FAA were equipped with the Blackburn Ripon.
 While the Ripon had only entered service in 1930, it was powered by the elderly Napier Lion engine.
-As early as 1928, Blackburn had promptly recognised that the replacement of the Lion with a modern air-cooled radial engine would present several advantages.
+As early as 1928, Blackburn had recognised that the replacement of the Lion with a modern air-cooled radial engine would present several advantages.
 Dispensing of the Lion's heavy water-cooled radiators would reduce weight and thus increase payload; air-cooling would also simplify maintenance.
-The company had initially pursued this direct when it pursued export sales, an alternative powerplant in the form of the Armstrong Siddeley Tiger engine was adopted on those Ripons sold to Finland.
+The company had initially pursued this direct when it dought export sales, an alternative powerplant in the form of the Armstrong Siddeley Tiger engine was adopted on those Ripons sold to Finland.

 Blackburn remained keen to use low-weight radial engines for its fighters during the early 1930s.
-It drew up its own plans for a reengining of existing Ripons with either the Armstrong Siddeley Tiger and the second by the Bristol Pegasus engines, which were viewed as having particularly promising performance.
-As the detailed design of the aircraft was produced, there were no meaningful changes to the airframe save for a new type of engine mounting that was projected on steel struts and was also shifted forwards so that the aircraft's overall centre of gravity could be maintained.
+It drew up plans for a reengining of existing Ripons with either the Armstrong Siddeley Tiger and the second by the Bristol Pegasus engines, which were viewed as having particularly promising performance.
+As the detailed design of the aircraft was produced, there were no meaningful changes to the airframe save for a new type of engine mounting that was projected on steel struts and was also shifted forwards so that the aircraft's centre of gravity could be maintained.

-According, during 1932, Blackburn decided to build two prototypes of radial-engined Ripons, each powered by one of these engines, as a private venture (i.e. without an order from the Air Ministry).
+During 1932, Blackburn decided to build two prototypes of radial-engined Ripons, each powered by one of these engines, as a private venture (i.e. without an order from the Air Ministry).
 Both of the prototypes were completed in September 1932.
 On 30 September 1932, the Pegasus-engined prototype conducted its maiden flight, flown by A. M. Blake.
 Following the completion of manufacturer tests, in February 1933, the two prototypes were delivered to RAF Martlesham Heath, Suffolk, for competitive evaluation flights.
-Partway through the evaluation, the aircraft were briefly returned to Blackburn's facility in Brough to be fitted with bomb rails and a Townend ring.
+Partway through the evaluation, the aircraft were briefly returned to Blackburn at Brough to be fitted with bomb rails and a Townend ring.
 The Air Ministry paid attention to these trials and expressed its preference for the Pegasus-powered version of the aircraft.